2017 Ponchatoula Strawberry Festival

 Also, the Festival staff is asking all parents to please take a photo of your child when you leave the house or first arrive at the Festival to assist if your child is separated from you.

 The following are NOT ALLOWED at the Festival:

 Glass, aluminum cans/bottles, pets, umbrellas, tents, ice chests, backpacks, and weapons of any kind.

 TIPS FROM LOCALS

 If you are attending the Strawberry Festival for the first time, here are some tips:

 - Make sure you see the whole Festival!
 Many people arrive and see the huge crowds in the main street in downtown Ponchatoula and think that is the Festival.
 Keep walking and follow the overhead banners to find the official Festival grounds, located two blocks north of Pine Street (Hwy 22).
 There you will find the two large band stages with non-stop music and the carnival rides, as well as the non-profit food and drink booths.

 - If you are going to ride the rides, a great time is Saturday morning at 9:30 am when everyone else in town is at the parade!
-Early Friday night or Sunday morning is also a good time for rides (when festival first opens).
+Early Friday or Sunday morning is also a good time for rides (when festival first opens).